 We want to decide.

-But in the end, and at the crux of this dilemma, we rarely get to pick.
+At the crux of this dilemma, we rarely get to pick.
 Once it’s online, we hand over the keys.

 I look forward to first the presidential race between two Millennials who went to college with Facebook.
 I suspect the tides will change then.